This page will walk you through what you need to do if you want to be able to contribute code or documentation to the PUDL project.

 If you want to work with the most recent version of the code on a branch

 new-feature, then from within the top directory of the PUDL

 repository you would do:

-$ git checkout new-feature $ git pull $ conda deactivate $ mamba update mamba $ mamba env remove --name pudl-dev $ mamba env create --name pudl-dev --file devtools/environment.yml $ conda activate pudl-dev
+$ git checkout new-feature $ git pull $ mamba deactivate $ mamba update mamba $ mamba env remove --name pudl-dev $ mamba env create --name pudl-dev --file devtools/environment.yml $ mamba activate pudl-dev

 If you are working with locally processed data and there have been changes to the expectations about that data in the PUDL software, you may also need to regenerate your PUDL SQLite database or other outputs.
 See Running the ETL Pipeline for more details.